Eustachian Tube Dysfunction

 Is your ETD causing chronic ear infections?

-Because Eustachian tube disorders make it difficult for your tubes to operate properly, they are one of the leading causes of ear infections.
+Beacuse Eustachian tube disorders make it difficult for your tubes to operate properly, they can contribute to the development of ear infections in some individuals.
 Symptoms of an ear infection are often similar to the symptoms of ETD above but also include:

 • Dizziness